moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 Cluster size refers to the number of nodes within a cluster.

 When thinking about cluster size, it is important to consider the size of the biggest clusters produced and ask yourself, does this seem reasonable for the dataset being linked?
-For example, does it make sense that one person is appearing hundreds of times in the data resulting in a cluster of over 100 nodes?
+For example, does it make sense that one person is appearing hundreds of times in the linked data resulting in a cluster of over 100 nodes?
 If the answer is no, then false positives links are probably being formed.
-This could be due to having blocking rules which are too loose or the clustering threshold which is too low.
+This could be due to having blocking rules which are too loose or a clustering threshold which is too low.

-If you don't have an intuition of what seems reasonable, then it is worth inspecting a sample of the largest clusters in Splink Cluster Studio to validate or invalidate links.
+If you don't have an intuition of what seems reasonable, then it is worth inspecting a sample of the largest clusters in Splink's [Cluster Studio Dashboard]() to validate or invalidate links.
 From there you can develop an understanding of what maximum cluster size to expect.

 There also might be a lower bound on cluster size.
 For example, when linking two datasets in which you know people appear least once in each, the minimum expected size of cluster will be 2.
 Clusters smaller than the minimum size indicate links have been missed.
 This could be due to blocking rules not letting through all record comparisons of true matches.